MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 This is also the case for the other principles of SOLID.
 SOLID stands for

-* **single responsibility principle**
-* open closed principle
-* liskov substitution principle
-* **interface segregation principle**
-* **dependency inversion principle**
+* **Single Responsibility Principle**
+* Open Closed Principle
+* Liskov Substitution Principle
+* **Interface Segregation Principle**
+* **Dependency Inversion Principle**

-During the training, we discuss the principles highlighted in bold and also some others that not belongs to SOLID directly.
+During the training, we discuss the principles highlighted in bold.

-An associated goal is to separate technical and domain-related aspects within the common closure ( or in other words the _domain module_).
-This could be reached by class-stereotypes containing a clear task, that this stereotype has to do.
-For the clean architecture pattern class-stereotypes can look like follows:
+An associated goal is to separate technical and domain-related aspects within the common closure.
+This could be reached by class stereotypes containing a clear task, that this stereotype has to do.
+The collection of classes is encapsulated in a common closure.
+In other words, the application will be modularized around domain-related functionality based on _domain modules_.
+For the clean architecture pattern class stereotypes can look like follows:

 ![Class stereotypes of clean architecture pattern](../img/stereotypes-within-common-closure.png)

-We will meet all class-stereotype step by step.
+In this training we will meet all class stereotypes step by step.

-## Package Structure Variants Within Clean Architecture Pattern
+## Structuring Domain Modules Within Clean Architecture Pattern

-In the first step, you have to decide which package style you want to use.

-There are several package structure variants, that can be applied within the clean architecture pattern:
+At the top architectural level, the application is structured by _domain modules_.

+For _domain modules_ there exists several variants to structure internally according to the principles of the clean architecture pattern.
+The variants are:

 * architectural expressive
 * architectural expressive domain
 * rings by layers

 The recommendation is to use **architectural expressive**.
-Because layers are something you are more familiar with and in this variant the concepts of clean architecture pattern will become more visible to you.
+Because layers are something you are more familiar with and in this variant the concepts of clean architecture pattern will become more visible.

 ### Rings as Layers